Spanair Flight 5022

 It was the only fatal accident for Spanair (part of the SAS Group) in the 25-year history of the company, and the 14th fatal accident and 24th hull loss involving the McDonnell Douglas MD-80 series aircraft.
-It was Spain's deadliest accident since the 1983 crash of Avianca Flight 011.
+As of 2025, Spanair Flight 5022 remains the second-deadliest aviation accident in mainland Spain, behind Avianca Flight 011.

-The accident further worsened Spanair's already negative image at the time and exacerbated its financial difficulties.
-Spanair subsequently ceased operations on 27 January 2012.
+The accident further worsened Spanair's negative image at the time and exacerbated its financial difficulties.
+Spanair ceased operations on 27 January 2012.

 Flight and aircraft

-The aircraft, named Sunbreeze (registration EC-HFP; constructor's number 53148), had been manufactured in late 1993 and was acquired by Spanair in July 1999.
+The aircraft, named Sunbreeze (registration EC-HFP; constructor's number 53148), had been manufactured in late 1993 and was acquired by Spanair in July 1999 from Korean Air.

 There were 166 passengers and six crew members on board, including the 39-year-old captain, Antonio Garcia Luna, and the 31-year-old first officer, Francisco Javier Mulet.

 Prior to the accident

-Fifty-nine minutes before the flight's second attempted take-off, the pilots had abandoned a departure because of excessive temperatures in the ram air temperature (RAT) probe.
+Fifty-nine minutes before the flight's second attempted take-off, the pilots had abandoned a departure because of excessive temperatures in the ram air turbine (RAT) probe.
 The aircraft was taken to a parking area where maintenance workers de-activated the RAT probe's heater.
 The aircraft was permitted to fly with an inoperable RAT probe heater because icing was not expected during the flight.
 Another takeoff was then attempted, during which the accident occurred.